 Looking for moles.
 Those years of getting "a healthy tan" can lead to something not so healthy -- skin cancer.
 Luckily, most skin cancers are curable.
 So don't forget to ask your doctor to check your skin if you find any moles or skin changes.

 Protecting your eyes.
 Having trouble reading or working at the computer?
 It's not unusual.
-Be sure to get your eyes examined regularly -- every two years until age 60 -- to check for common problems like presbyopia, glaucoma, and macular degeneration.
+Be sure to get your eyes examined regularly -- every 2 to 4 years until age 60 -- to check for common problems like presbyopia, glaucoma, and macular degeneration.
 Go more often if you have vision problems or risk factors for eye problems.

 This year, give yourself the gift that keeps on giving.
 Schedule a visit to your dentist, and call your doctor to see if there are important tests you should take.
 By investing an hour or so with the doctor now, you may be able to add years to your life.